 Potassium (K) is a key ingredient in establishing strong roots and stalks.
 Strong roots improve the plant’s ability to take up other nutrients and increase its resistance to drought, insects and disease.
 Stalk strength is dependent on the amount of lignin in the cell walls and potassium is the key component of lignin.
 Corn plants deficient in potassium will often lodge or break, making a real mess at harvest.

 PRO-TIP: Plants use similar amounts of potassium and nitrogen, so a good rule of thumb is to balance the applied nitrogen with a similar amount of potassium.

 Management of all plant nutrients begins with a soil test.
 The soil test results are an estimate of the pounds per acre of plant-available nutrients in the rooting zone.
 The test report will show if the soil has a sufficient or deficient amount of each nutrient.
 If deficient, the report makes a fertilizer recommendation to bring the soil back to a sufficient range.
 Because N is so mobile in the soil, it is very difficult to sample and test.
 A nitrogen recommendation is based on several factors including the soil organic matter reported on the soil test, the crop being grown, yield goal, and the price of nitrogen.

 How Agnition Can Help

-That challenge with Nitrogen is that only 5% of it is in a plant available form at any given time.
+The challenge with nitrogen is that only 5% of it is in a plant-available form at any given time.
 The key to unlocking nitrogen for your crop is found in your soil microbes.
-Generate® is a biostimulant that uses patented Microbial Catalyst® technology to stimulate existing soil microbes to unlock enzymes for more efficient nutrient utilization.
-Research using Generate shows a 7.6% increase in water extractable nitrogen.
-Meaning, more nitrogen is available for plants to use for growth.
+Generate® + Procure® uses patented Microbial Catalyst® technology to stimulate existing soil microbes to unlock enzymes for more efficient nutrient utilization and yield.
+Research using Generate + Procure shows a you can reduce fertilizer rates by 45 lbs./acre and improve yields by 7.5 bu/ac.